OverviewCresta del Leone – Liongrat or South-West Ridge

 DescentDescent – Two possibilities:

-- downclimbing the same route (possible some abseils on anchors in place)
+- downclimbing the same route (possible various abseils on anchors in place)

-Essential gearRopes (better 2x60 m. for rapping), helmet, ice-axe, crampons, a couple of friends, ten quickdraws.
+Essential gearRopes (better 2x60 m. for rapping), helmet, ice-axe, crampons, a couple of friends, slings, ten quickdraws.

 Cervino - Matterhorn views